-In WDS mode, the DAP-2553 wirelessly connects multiple networks, without functioning as a wireless AP.
+In WDS mode, the DAP-2310 wirelessly connects multiple networks, without functioning as a wireless AP.

-Wireless Band: Select either 2.4 GHz or 5 GHz from the pull-down menu.
+Wireless Band: Select 2.4GHz from the drop-down menu.

-Mode: WDS is selected from the pull-down menu.
+Mode: WDS is selected from the drop-down menu.

-Service Set Identifier (SSID) is the name designated for a specific wireless local area network (WLAN).
+Network Name | Service Set Identifier (SSID) is the name designated (SSID): for a specific wireless local area network (WLAN).

 The SSID's factory default setting is dlink.
 The SSID can be easily changed to connect to an existing wireless network or to establish a new wireless network.

 SSID Visibility: Enable or Disable SSID visibility.
-Enabling this feature broadcasts the SSID across the network, thus making it visible to all network
+Enabling this feature broadcasts the SSID across the network, thus making it visible to all network users.